"Cartoonish Humanist Excess"

 Loosely based on a comic book series, KINGSMAN starts off in an exciting way, despite the constant use of the “f” word.
 Toward the third act, however, things come apart.
 The violence and political correctness get so over the top that the movie becomes more campy and silly by the minute.
 At the same time, the movie seems to take itself less and less seriously.

 Whether this last description is true or not, however, the movie’s worldview becomes more and more humanist and more and more politically correct as it goes along.
-Eventually, there’s a scene where the villain tests an electronic signal that turns people into super-violent fanatics on a Christian church in Kentucky full of Anti-Semitic racists who “hate” homosexuals and oppose abortion.
+Eventually, there’s a scene where the black villain tests an electronic signal that turns people into super-violent fanatics on a Christian church in Kentucky full of Anti-Semitic racists who “hate” homosexuals and oppose abortion.
 Harry happens to be in the church service at the same time, and the device also turns him into a raging lunatic.
 Harry makes an angry statement in favor of abortion and starts killing the church members in an outrageous ultra-violent melee.
 Meanwhile, the frenetic guitar solo in the song “Freebird” plays in the background.
 This ultra-violent sequence not only equates the Pro-Life Movement with stupid racists, it also makes angry violence against Pro-Life Christians look “cool.”
+Only a Christophobic, baby-killing, atheistic, leftist “feminist” or “homosexual” could think up such an awful sequence.

-The movie’s humanist worldview is cemented at the movie’s end when a Swedish princess imprisoned by the villain promises Gary that, if he frees her, she will have heterosexual intercourse with him.
+The movie’s pro-homosexual humanist worldview is cemented at the movie’s end when a Swedish princess imprisoned by the villain promises Gary that, if he frees her, she will have heterosexual intercourse with him.
 When Gary has to leave to take care of the villain, she promises Gary he can engage in sodomy with her if he stops the villain and saves the world.
 Gary is clearly more intrigued by the second proposal than the first proposal.
+After killing the villain and defeating his plan, Gary returns to her, and there’s a shot of her offering Gary her naked rear end.
+The movie clearly says here that homosexual sodomy is more pleasurable than heterosexual intercourse.
+Only a loony pro-homosexual leftist could think up this kind of humor.

 Finally, at one point, Gary and another agent are commanded to shoot a dog they were instructed to make their pet.
 Gary refuses, but the other agent agrees to shoot the dog.
 As a result, Gary is drummed out of the secret service.
 Later, however, he’s informed that the gun was full of blanks, so no dog was harmed.
 This is another grave moral flaw in the movie.
 Although the spy agency intended that no dogs would really be harmed, the agent trainee was still required to agree to “shoot” the dog in order to stay in the secret service.
 Of course, this is the kind of irrational thinking and immoral nonsense that humanist atheism inevitably leads to in its rejection of all religious beliefs (except for the irrational religious belief of atheism, of course).